Search the Council publications

 The COAG Energy Council publishes a range of documents including meeting communiques, Council bulletins, consultation and discussion papers, legislative and regulatory documents and reports.

-At its meeting in November 2017, the COAG Energy Council agreed to progress the following recommendations from the 2013 Review of Enforcement Regimes und
+In December 2014, the Energy Council agreed to task officials with implementing 11 of the 13 recommendations from the Review of Enforcement Regimes under